pytest-dev/pytest-selenium/docs/user_guide.rst

 .. code-block:: bash

-  $ py.test --driver TestingBot --capability browserName firefox --capability browserName 39 --capability platform WIN8
+  $ py.test --driver TestingBot --capability browserName firefox --capability version 39 --capability platform WIN8

 See the `list of available browsers <http://testingbot.com/support/getting-started/browsers.html>`_ to help you with your configuration.
 Additional capabilities can be set using